nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 Apple 2 disks are pretty simple.
 They generally have 16 sectors x 35 tracks.
 Each sector is 256 bytes, so the total floppy size is about 140K.

-Disks don't have to have a "file system" on them.
-Instead the computer jumps to the PROM on the Disk II controller which in turn [loads track 0 sector 0 into memory and jumps to it](https://en.wikipedia.org/wiki/Apple_DOS#Boot_loader) and those two tiny, 256-byte programs do the rest of the work of loading DOS or some other application.
+Disks don't have to have a "file system" on them as such.
+Instead the computer jumps to the PROM on the Disk II controller which in turn [loads track 0 sector 0 into memory and jumps to it](https://en.wikipedia.org/wiki/Apple_DOS#Boot_loader) and those two tiny, 256-byte programs do the rest of the work of loading DOS or whatever other application.

-Much like Lode Runner, with its level editor, encouraged you to think as both player and designer, protagonist and antagonist, the very openness of this machine encouraged you to get in there and experiment.
+Much like Lode Runner, with its level editor, which encouraged you to think as both player and designer, protagonist and antagonist, the very openness of this machine encouraged you to get in there and experiment.